Dream Sutton: the population is called upon to give their opinion on the village core

 A seven-part survey

-People are being asked to give their opinion on concrete proposals that resulted from all these consultations and the ideas of the Town and the public.
+People are being asked to give their opinion on concrete proposals that resulted from all of these consultations and the ideas of the Town and the public.
 This survey consists of forty-seven questions, of which the first four are for statistical purposes only.
-Citizens have until December 31, 2022, to respond.
+Citizens have until December 31, 2022 to respond.
 The survey is online, and paper copies will also be made available at the front desk reception of Town Hall.
 Responses are anonymous and confidential.
-[To access the survey in English: click in the upper right corner to change the language.]

 The results of the survey will be announced in February 2023 and will be considered by Town Council.
 The council will then be asked to make decisions on the options selected, taking into account any studies that may be required to evaluate their feasibility.

 To support this survey, the Town of Sutton is simultaneously publishing the summary report of the consultations submitted by Julie Lavallée.
 Ms. Lavallée’s mandate was to accompany the Town in its long consultation process.
 She orchestrated all the citizen meetings that took place between May and November 2022, encompassing nine brainstorming sessions with different targeted groups, two public meetings and an interactive exhibition that was open to the public during four weekends.
 This allowed us to get to the bottom of the issues impacting our population.

 More than 430 people took part in person in this democratic process which is considerable in relation to the size of our population (4548 inhabitants in 2021, or 9.6%).
 And this is not including the online participation of citizens who published their comments or proposals directly on the website of Dream Sutton, under the heading Ideas Wall.